-This large dark millipede with a pointed projecting tail (telson) typically has a characteristic single yellowish stripe down the centre of the body.
-However, the stripe is not always apparent and to avoid confusion with other similar species, such as Leptoiulus kervillei, Ophyiulus pilosus or Julus scandinavius, identification is best undertaken by examination of a male specimen.
+This is a large, typically dark, millipede with a pointed projecting tail (telson).
+It is usually readily identified by the characteristic thin yellowish line running along the centre of the body.
+However, this is not always apparent and to avoid confusion with other similar species, such as Leptoiulus kervillei, Ophyiulus pilosus or Julus scandinavius, identification is best undertaken by examination of a male specimen.

 Distribution and Habitat

 In Britain this species is most frequent in south west England and south Wales but there are isolated records from Eigg, Kent, Norfolk and north Wales.
 Surprisingly it has not been recorded from the south west of Ireland; the few Irish records are all from the northern coasts.
 BMIG Field Meetings held in western Scotland have discovered several addition sites (Barber & Gregory, 2008; Gregory, 2016) and it may prove to be under-recorded along the entire western coast of Britain.